aws-samples/aws-eda-slurm-cluster/docs/exostellar-infrastructure-optimizer.md

 ### XIO Controller not starting

-On EMA, check that a job is running to create the controller.
+On EMS, check that a job is running to create the controller.

 `squeue`

 On EMS, check the autoscaling log to see if there are errors starting the instance.

-`less /var/log/slurm/autoscaling.log``
+`less /var/log/slurm/autoscaling.log`

 EMS Slurm partions are at: